June 19, 2018

 August 5, 2017

-Anita Hill, University Professor of Social Policy, Law, and Women's, Gender and Sexuality Studies, was recently honored at The American Association of Nurse Attorneys Foundation's 35th Annual Meeting and Educational Conference in Boston.
-On August 5, 2017, Hill received this year's Mary Eleanor McGarvah Award, which is granted to an individual or group that has made a significant contribution to the development of health law, nursing and policy.
+Anita Hill, professor of Social Policy, Law, and Women's, Gender and Sexuality Studies, was recently honored at the American Association of Nurse Attorneys Foundation's 35th annual meeting and educational conference in Boston.
+On Aug.
+5, 2017, Hill received this year's Mary Eleanor McGarvah Award, which is granted to an individual or group that has made a significant contribution to the development of health law, nursing and policy.

 July 25, 2017